kh77/user-account-project/README.md

   - set project_path=C:/code/test/user-account-project/
   - Run the bat file

-- If you do not want to run project manually, go to specific folder in the below sequence
+- If you want to run project manually, go to specific folder in the below sequence and build with the mentioned commands

   - eureka-server
     - mvn clean package